Why Get Baptized?

 — Acts 19:2-5

-Ideally, baptism is a one-time experience, but there are exceptions.
-Rebaptism can be appropriate when new truth is discovered, which was the case with the group of believers who were baptized by John, but who had never heard of the Holy Spirit.
-After they learned this life-changing truth, they were so impacted by it that they decided to get rebaptized.
-Another circumstance when rebaptism is appropriate is when a person desires to return to Jesus after turning away from Him.
-Baptism is a marriage ceremony with Jesus, so if genuine love has been rekindled in the heart, and it’s accompanied by the commitment to be faithful through thick and thin, it can be appropriate to make a new public pledge to Jesus.
+Rebaptism may be appropriate when new truth is discovered, as was the case with the group of believers who had been baptized by John but had never heard of the Holy Spirit.
+After learning this life-changing truth, they were so deeply impacted that they chose to be rebaptized.
+Another situation in which rebaptism is fitting is when a person desires to return to Jesus after having turned away from Him.
+Baptism is like a marriage ceremony with Jesus; so if genuine love has been rekindled in the heart—and it is accompanied by a renewed commitment to be faithful through both good times and bad—it can be appropriate to make a new public pledge to Him.

 Who has the authority to baptize?